 All in all, the Ergo Baby Embrace is a great option for newborns and little babies.
-It won’t last as long as many carriers on the market but what it does do well is that first bit.
+It won't last as long as many carriers on the market but what it does do well is that first bit.
 Very few buckle carriers truly do newborn well and so is a good option for those looking for a buckle carrier rather than stretchy wrap or Caboo for this first bit.
-Cost is £79.90 and these can be purchased from Sheen Slings webshop here, or by arrangement at sling library meets, consults, workshops or doorstep collection.
+Cost is £79.90 and these can be purchased from Sheen Slings webshop here (and a free 20 minute video fitting is offered with every carrier purchase to ensure you feel completely confident using your new carrier).
+Or for a more eco choice you can hire one for the full 4th trimester period instead and save purchasing a carrier for when your ready to move onto a longer lasting next step option.